stonecoldpat/statechannels/README.md

 What are we learning?
 =========================

 In the ideal case, multiple battleship games can be executed off-chain between both players.
-It would be really fun to have the community build bots, and let the bots compete with each other.
 State channels offer instant finality (i.e. the moment both parties exchange signatures - it is final), and avoid transaction fees for the entire game.

 In the worst case, both players may agree to play the battleship game, but then one party turns off the channel.
-Now both players are committed to playing 200+ moves/transactions via the blockchain.
+Now both players are committed to playing 200+ moves/transactions via the blockchain - which incurs considerable (and not agreed upon) financial cost.

 Essentially, a state channel should only be considered an "optimistic scaling approach" as trusting every player to "co-operate" can have big implications.

 There are other lessons such as the Funfair dilemma (i.e. the dispute process cost adds an additional and potentially deadly rypto-economic element to the game), but we'll include these in the paper which should be released this month.

+As a final note, it would be really fun to have the community build bots, and let the bots compete with each other.

 Other Resources (Coming soon)
 =========================